-In 2021, inventories of €54,019 thousand (2020: €53,258 thousand) were recognised as an expense during the year and included in 'cost of sales'.
+In 2022, inventories of \$54,019 thousand (2021: \$53,258 thousand) were recognised as an expense during the year and included in 'cost of sales'.

-During 2020, due to regulatory restrictions imposed on the manufacture of a new product in the Non-recycled Papers segment, the Group tested the related product line for impairment (see Note 22(C)(ii)) and wrote down the related inventories to their net realisable value, which resulted in a loss of €42 thousand.
-In 2021, following a change in estimates, €10 thousand of the writedown was reversed.
+During 2021, due to regulatory restrictions imposed on the manufacture of a new product in the Non-recycled Papers segment, the Group tested the related product line for impairment (see Note 22(C)(ii)) and wrote down the related inventories to their net realisable value, which resulted in a loss of \$42 thousand.
+In 2022, following a change in estimates, \$10 thousand of the writedown was reversed.

-In addition, inventories have been reduced by €345 thousand (2020: €125 thousand) as a result of the write-down to net realisable value.
-This write-down was recognised as an expense during 2021.
+In addition, inventories have been reduced by \$345 thousand (2021: \$125 thousand) as a result of the write-down to net realisable value.
+This write-down was recognised as an expense during 2022.

-The write-downs and reversals are included in 'cost of sales'.b
+The write-downs and reversals are included in 'cost of sales'.

-IFRS 15.B21, BC367
+NZ IFRS 15.B21, BC367

 - a.
-IFRS 15 and other standards do not specify where assets for rights to recover products from customers with regards to sales with a right of return should be presented.
-The Group has included the assets in 'inventories' and disclosed them separately in the note. - In our view, for an entity that presents an analysis of expenses by function in the statement of profit or loss and OCI, the write-down of inventories to net realisable value and any reversals should be included in 'cost of sales'.
+NZ IFRS 15 and other standards do not specify where assets for rights to recover products from customers with regards to sales with a right of return should be presented.
+The Group has included the assets in 'inventories' and disclosed them separately in the note. - Insights 3.8.400.70 - In our view, for an entity that presents an analysis of expenses by function in the statement of profit or loss and OCI, the write-down of inventories to net realisable value and any reversals should be included in 'cost of sales'.